JavariaTanveer/DSA--Data-Structures-and-Algorithms/README.md

 # DSA--Data-Structures-and-Algorithms
-This repository contains tne assignments of DSA.
+This repository contains the assignments of DSA.